serifpersia/pianolux-esp32/README.md

 - ESP32-S2
 - ESP32-S3
-- *Any WiFi capable ESP32 board can be used with netowrk MIDI but S2/S3 are only boards that support direct usb
+- *Any WiFi capable ESP32 board can be used with MIDI over network
+- *Support for Bluetooth MIDI is planned

 ## Supported LED Strips